- Post a Job

 Reneging on a Job Offer

 Students who renege on an accepted offer may be subject to disciplinary action including the suspension of recruiting privileges, and may be required to undergo the Dean's Disciplinary Process.
 Deciding to leave a job shortly after you begin working can also be considered reneging on your commitment.
 We are aware that students' life circumstances sometimes change, necessitating a reopening of the conversation with the employer; if you find yourself in such a situation, speak with one of the Directors of Career Management before you take any action with the employer.

 - If you RSVP to an event, you should attend.

-- If last minute circumstances prevent your attendance, call the contact person at the company immediately to inform them and express your regrets.
+- If last minute circumstances prevent your attendance, email the contact person at the company immediately to inform them and express your regrets.

 - Students are expected to behave professionally at all times at company events.